NovatecConsulting/novatec-service-dependency-graph-panel/README.md

 * The table requires at least one column which specifies the connection's source or target.
 The settings `Source Component Column` and `Target Component Column` need to be set to the exact namings of the respective fields.

 * The data can contain multiple value columns.
-These columns have to be mapped on specifc attributes using the panel's `Data Mappings` options.
+These columns have to be mapped on specific attributes using the panel's `Data Mappings` options.
 **Example**: Assuming the data table contains a column named `req_rate` which values represents a request rate for the related connection in the current time window.
 In order to correctly visualize these values as a request rate, the `Request Rate Column` option has to be set to `req_rate` - the column's name.

 #### Examples